Clocks

 Please contact us at 203.263.3446 or info@millhouseantiquesandgardens.com with any requests or questions.

-Mahogany Tall Case Clock
+English Oak Tall Case Clock with Painted Face

 English Oak Tall Case Clock